jyjung907/clim680_project/index.md

 ### 2. Correlation between Niño3.4 and Velocity Potential Anomalies
 This analysis was conducted to understand the relationship between the Niño3.4 index and the velocity potential.
-Specifically, we computed the correlation between the interannual variability of the Niño3.4 index and the interannual variability of velocity potential from both the model and ERA5 data.
+Specifically, I computed the correlation between the interannual variability of the Niño3.4 index and the interannual variability of velocity potential from both the model and ERA5 data.

 The figure below illustrates the correlation results.
 Significant positive correlations were observed near the Maritime Continent, while significant negative correlations appeared over the central and eastern tropical Pacific.